NetBrainAPI/NetBrain-Data-Retrieve-API-R12.3/Google Cloud Platform/Google Firewall Endpoints/Google Resource Data/firewall_endpoints_get.md

 - [Reference](#reference)

 # Overview <a name="overview"></a>
-The API is returns the specified Firewall Endpoint details.
+The API returns the specified Firewall Endpoint details.

 It leverages the GCP compute engine to fetch details of GCP resources via the GCP RESTful API.
 # Resource Info <a name="metric-info"></a>